campus-cravings/campus-cravings.github.io/index.md

 ### Whats Open page

-This page displays the cards of restaurants that are currently open.
+This page displays the cards of restaurants that are currently open based on Hawaii standard time.

 [Go to whats open page.](http://157.245.221.63/#/avail)